 Why did Ecovet make me and my horse sneeze?

 The fatty acids in Ecovet, when delivered in spray form, do react with a small number of horses and people.
 Most describe it as a "sticking" sensation that does go away.

-Unfortunately Ecovet is not available in Canada or the UK at this time.
-We will post any updates about availability to our Facebook page.
+Ecovet is only available in the United States at this time.
+We will post any updates about availability to our Facebook page: facebook.com/ecovetforhorses

 Can I use Ecovet on pregnant or nursing mares?
 Foals?

 We can't claim safety for pregnant or nursing mares or foals because we have not specifically done this testing.
 However, we have heard a lot of anecdotal reports of safe, effective treatment of these groups.
 Remember: A little Ecovet goes a long way!

 Can I use Ecovet on my dog to protect him from ticks?

 While Ecovet is effective against ticks, it is currently only approved for use on horses and cattle.
 We suggest you talk with a trusted veterinarian re: parasite protection for your small-animal companions.

 Why don't you price match your authorized dealers in your online store?

 Our retail partners are free to charge based on their costs of doing business.
 Our manufacturer's suggested retail price for the 18-oz. bottle is $25.00 (as of August 2015).